Street Sweeping Policy

 The City will sweep trails and sidewalks on collector and arterial streets once in the spring after the risk of snow has passed and are clear of snow and ice or on an as-needed basis.

-Sand, sealcoat rock or other dirt and debris on the street can create a potentially dangerous condition for vehicles, motorcyclists, bicyclists and pedestrians.
-It would not be practical or effective to sign all streets for potential dangerous conditions.
-During sealcoat or milling operations, warning signs indicating loose rock will be placed on each end of collector and arterial streets or other appropriate areas where needed.
+Sand, seal coat rock, or other dirt and debris on the street can create a potentially dangerous condition for vehicles, motorcyclists, bicyclists, and pedestrians.
+It would not be practical or effective to sign all streets for potentially dangerous conditions.
+During seal coat or milling operations, warning signs indicating loose rock will be placed on each end of collector and arterial streets or other appropriate areas where needed.
 These signs will remain in place until the street has been swept.
-Employees will follow all work rules, OSHA regulations and Federal and State laws to ensure a safe sweeping operation.
+Employees will follow all work rules, OSHA regulations, and Federal and State laws to ensure a safe sweeping operation.

 Adopted by City Council April 2, 2007